Eagles Home (Evansville, Indiana)

 The Eagles Home is a historic building located in Evansville, Indiana.
 It was designed by Evansville architect Harry Boyle and was built in 1912.
-It has served as a clubhouse, college, and law firm.
-The building was added to the National Register of Historic Places in 1982.
-It currently serves as the Evansville office of the Jackson Kelly law firm.
+It has served as a clubhouse, college, and law firm at various points throughout its history.
+The building was added to the National Register of Historic Places in 1982, and most recently served as the Evansville office of the Jackson Kelly law firm.

 Fraternal Order of Eagles

 The building was designed by Evansville architect Harry Boyle and was constructed in 1912 for a local chapter of the Fraternal Order of Eagles.
 Originally made up of those engaged in one way or another in the performing arts, the Eagles grew and claimed credit for establishing the Mother's Day holiday in the United States as well as the impetus for Social Security.
 Their lodges are known as "aeries".
 The organization's success is also attributed to its funeral benefits (no Eagle was ever buried in a potter's field), the provision of an aerie physician, and other membership benefits.

 The local chapter was successful enough that in 1940 a rear addition was completed on the building, giving the building 32,000 square feet on three floors.
 By 1965 the group began discussions about moving to a new location.
 However, the Eagles' restrictive (and often racist) membership policies caused delays in a proposed move to another downtown location.
 By 1968 it had identified a new location at a building on a 21-acre tract just west of Burkhardt Road on Boonville Highway.